florianeinfalt/fptokens/README.rst

 The list of tokens could now be used to create permutations of the tokenised file name for example for batch output of image assets.

-ONce tokens have been replaced with real-world data to create permutations, the relevant folders can be created by typing:
+Once tokens have been replaced with real-world data to create permutations, the relevant folders can be created by typing:

 .. code-block:: python